How to Open a Bank Account in Australia as a Non-Resident

 - Selecting an account type

-- Providing required personal and identification details
+- Providing personal and identification details

 - Submitting an application (online or in person)